stephen-bunn/torvend/docs/source/getting-started.rst

 .. note:: Using both the ``--allowed`` and ``--ignored`` flags in the same command is **not** permitted.
-   This is because it doesn't make any sense to allow a certain subset of spiders to execute and ignore the others (*because the allowed subset implicitly ensures this*).
+   This is because it doesn't make any sense to **only** allow a certain subset of spiders to execute and ignore the others (*because the allowed subset implicitly ensures this*).

 ---